misterwhybe/FinalProject/STYLE.md

 This is the style guide for group E (Data, Winter)
 We will use two seperate style guides, one for D3 and one for Javascript.
-We will be using CamelCase throughout our code, so if we write two words after each other we will write it as twoWords.
 The double Quotation mark will be used, so if it is needed we will use "".

 ## D3 Style guide: